redding/rb/README.md

 **modifies env vars**: activates installs by modifying the `PATH`, `GEM_HOME` and `GEM_PATH` env vars.
 To accomplish this, it...

-**adds two functions to your shell**: one for the activation script and one for the CLI.
-These are needed to modify shell env vars above.
+**adds functions to your shell**: for the activation, for resetting, and for the CLI.
+These are needed to modify shell env vars.

 **.ruby-version files**: supports specifying installs with `.ruby-version` files.